ivancheban/docsy-site/content/en/docs/vale/vale-styleguides.md

 ## Vale

-[Vale](https://docs.errata.ai/vale/about) linter is a command line tool that checks if texts meet the requirements of style guides or your own rules.
-For those who don't like using command prompt, there's a commercial version called [Vale Server](https://errata.ai/vale-server/).
-However, in this article I'm discussing a [free version](https://github.com/errata-ai/vale) of Vale linter.
+[Vale](https://vale.sh/) linter is a command line tool that checks if your text meets the requirements of style guides or your own rules.
+For those who don't like using command prompt, there's a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=ChrisChinchilla.vale-vscode) that acts as a standard spellchecker and shows if your text meets the requirements of style guides.

 How does it work?